Pickleboyonline/solid-native/packages/docs/index.md

 ---
 # Solid Native

-A React Native alternative but for SolidJS, powedered by Deno!
+A React Native alternative but for SolidJS, powered by Deno!